 “Ya best leave before this becomes a pity party,” he dismisses me.

 “My life has been so great since we went to the City together.
 After I stopped being a jock, my friends started a band.
 I met Bruce Springsteen and played CBGB’s.
 My boyfriend, Jack, and I started homeless shelters for runaways.
 We opened for Lynyrd Skynyrd.
 I got arrested after we got the fans to break down the gates.
 I hid out in the Everglades for four months and escaped to Iowa where Mom now lives.
 I got twin step-sisters my age.
 We started a new band, the Triplets.
 Jack came back from Switzerland.
 I went to stay with him in the City.
 We met John Lennon’s son, Julian, and started a band called Dakota.
 His dad played with us at our only gig.
-All ‘cos ya took me to the City in 1973.
+All ‘cos ya took me to the City when I was 14.
 Hell, ya taught me to take risks ‘cos yer only young once.
 All ‘cos of you, Joey.
-I ain’t abandon ya.”
+I ain’t abandonin’ ya.”

 “Visiting hours are over.
 You’d best go,” she orders.

 “Sure,” I say and give Joey a deep French kiss.
 Who cares that he’s at Death’s Door.

 “How ya getting around?”
 Joey asks.
 “Wanna use my bus pass.
 I ain’t goin’ nowheres.”